-- 2. CNA Data Collection, Analysis, Discussion of Possible Primary Needs. - a.
+2. CNA Data Collection, Analysis of Primary Needs

+- a.
 Data collection - b.
 Data analysis to select the Element descriptors that best match your school for all six Principles' Indicators. - c.
-Possible Student Achievement Guiding Questions - d.
-Effective collaboration to support student achievement: What processes are in place to ensure that effective collaboration is occurring to advance student achievement?
-Are existing processes effective? - e.
-Supporting improved graduation outcomes: What processes are in place to support practices that will positively affect graduation outcomes?
-Student subgroup gaps: What gaps exist in outcomes among student subgroups? - f.
-Summarize: What are the important trends and patterns that will support the identification of primary needs? - i.
-Demographic Data Guiding Questions - 1.
-How do student outcomes differ by demographics and programs? - ii.
-What is the longitudinal progress of a specific cohort of students? - iii.
-What are the characteristics of students who achieve proficiency and of those who do not? - iv.
-Where are we making the most progress in closing achievement gaps? - v.
-How do absence and mobility affect assessment results? - g.
-Leading and Lagging Indicator Data Guiding Questions

-- Leading indicators are formative-they enable us to track progress along the way and make course corrections as needed. - ii.
+Demographic Data Guiding Questions - How do student outcomes differ by demographics and programs? - o What is the longitudinal progress of a specific cohort of students? - What are the characteristics of students who achieve proficiency and of those who do not? - o Where are we making the most progress in closing achievement gaps? - O How do absence and mobility affect assessment results? - d.
+Leading and Lagging Indicator Data Guiding Questions - i.
+Leading indicators are formative-they enable us to track progress along the way and make course corrections as needed. - ii.
 Lagging indicators are summative-they are longer term outcomes that enable us to reflect on the impact of a strategy. - iii.
 Continuous improvement research identifies the following indicators below.